George's father: brief glimpses of his life

 1901 census

-Sometime after 1901, Michael, his wife Annie, and daughter Maggie moved to Torquay, a seaside community on the southwest coast of England, where, according to our family oral tradition, Michael continued his journalistic career.
-George may not have gone with them; he emigrated to Canada in 1903, perhaps directly from London.
+Sometime after that, Michael, his wife Annie, and daughter Maggie moved to Torquay, a seaside community on the southwest coast of England, where, according to our family oral tradition, Michael continued his journalistic career.

 George's home page | The early years | Millie | Letters to his grandson